14 Top-Rated Things to Do in Big Sky, MT

 The weekend also hosts a 28K and 11K race, with less distance but still challenging terrain.
 The Vertical Mile event features a straight-up-the-mountain route that climbs over 3,600 feet in three miles.
 Festivities and events backdrop the entire weekend, including a jolly after-party in the Huntley Dining Room at Big Sky Resort.

-For those interested in running The Rut, check the official website for information on when entry first goes on sale.
+For those interested in running The Rut, check the official website for information about when registration opens.
 All the racing events at The Rut typically sell out within hours.

 11. Mush a Team of Huskies